WebberZone/better-search/readme.txt

 	* New classes Better_Search_Query and Better_Search.
 The latter is a wrapper for WP_Query and brings all the power of WP_Query to Better Search.
 The former is the core class that filters the required functions as well as replaces the older seamless mode implementation
 	* New settings to search taxonomies, comments, excerpt, meta, authors and comments.
 These will all return the posts corresponding where the search term is found in the above fields
 	* New parameter `bydate` if set to true will sort posts by date
+	* Advanced Search form now displays the select dropdown of post types that allows to search a specific post type

 * Enhancements/modifications:
 	* `hellip` wrapped in `bsearch_hellip` span tag for easy access